Viewer Rating

 Story unfolds in the scorching heat of the Mexico border, where rival drug dealers Griff and Abbott arrive at a remote drop point for a routine drug deal.
 But when the exchange goes down, both reveal undercover badges — Griff is FBI, Abbott is DEA — and neither knew they were working the same case.

-The film "Under Fire (2025)" is an original screenplay with no prior source material or established characters.
-Therefore, no character has a pre-existing race that could be altered, meaning no race swap occurs.
+The film is an original screenplay with no prior source material or established characters.
+Therefore, no character could have been canonically, historically, or widely established as one race and then portrayed as a different race.

 Combines user and critic ratings from four sources